 Be sure and let me know if you try this recipe!
 Leave a comment, take a picture, post it on Instagram and tag the photo #shaneandsimple so I can see your dish.
 If you want to be kept up to speed on all that’s going down with Shane & Simple and my latest recipes SUBSCRIBE HERE!

-Smoky maple tempeh bacon is absolutely delicious and super easy to prepare.
+This Tempeh Bacon is absolutely delicious and super easy to prepare.
+It’s sweet, savory, smoky, and delicious!
 Pile it high in sandwiches, on top of salads, or anywhere you’d normally put bacon.

 - 2 Tbsp. maple syrup

 - 1 tsp.
 Worcestershire sauce (make sure it’s vegetarian)